carinam17/carinam17.github.io/about.md

 * * *

 ### Contact Me

 As much as I enjoy teaching, I know that learning is just as important.
 With all the diversity of people and ideas, collaboration is critical to any meaningful advancement in knowledge, skill, and experience.
 If you think I may be able to help you in some way, let me know.
-I especially welcome the input of students and fellow educators.
+I especially welcome the input of students and fellow educators in improving and developing my own work.